-Experimental NP faculty in our department are involved in CMS and ATLAS, which are large detectors employed at the Large Hadron Collider (LHC) in CERN, where they study the Higgs boson, and search for dark matter.
+Experimental HEP faculty in our department are involved in CMS and ATLAS (one emeritus faculty and student on ATLAS), which are large detectors employed at the Large Hadron Collider (LHC) in CERN, where they study the Higgs boson, and search for dark matter.
 Experimenters work on hardware upgrades for the LHC and are involved in their use for measurements and data analysis.
-Some of the construction work is done at institutions such as Fermilab and Brookhaven National Labs.
+Some of the construction work is done at institutions such as Fermilab and CERN.
 They are also involved with the Deep Underground Neutrino Experiment (DUNE), which seeks answers to the origin of matter, unification of forces, and black hole formation.
 Theorists investigate known theories through extensive calculations and work to discover new theoretical framework that extends beyond the Standard Model of Elementary Particles and the Standard Model of Cosmology.
 They investigate quantum chromodynamics to understand nuclear matter under extreme conditions and nuclear reactions; search for physics beyond the Standard Model of Elementary Particles; develop the use of quantum computers to study aspects of the strongly interacting particles, the quantum behavior of gravitational systems, and the emergence of space-time; calculate neutrino cross sections and scattering to understand neutrino signals from astrophysical objects and neutrino measurements; and work on gravitational theories and string theory to understand cosmology, the origins of dark energy and dark matter as well as bridge quantum mechanics and gravitational theories.

-Advanced graduate courses are offered in quantum field theory, general relativity, cosmology, quantum gauge theories, particle physics, Lie algebra theory for physicists and quantum computation.
-A weekly seminar is held for mathematical physics, and nuclear and particle physics.
+Advanced graduate courses are offered in quantum field theory, general relativity, cosmology, quantum gauge theories, particle physics, Lie algebra theory for physicists, quantum computation, andexperimental methods in nuclear and particle physics.
+A weekly seminar is held for mathematical physics, and another on topics in nuclear and particle physics.